nlaz/neeks/src/pages/blog/beginnings.md

 # algorithms for progress

 These algorithms are similiar ways that organizations have measured progress.
-You can see how this feedback loop can be applied in difference ways.
+You can see how this feedback loop can be applied in different ways.

 - [OODA](https://en.wikipedia.org/wiki/OODA_loop) - observe, orient, decide, act
 - [JTBD](https://en.wikipedia.org/wiki/Product_innovation#Theories_of_product_innovation) - define the job that the customer needs to get done